unixtime/password-hasher-cli/README.md

 * rpassword: https://docs.rs/rpassword/latest/rpassword/
 * urlencoding: https://docs.rs/urlencoding/2.1.3/urlencoding/

+TODO:
+[ ] Reset passwords in bulk in case of a data breach or migration to a new password hashing algorithm.
+[ ] Add tests

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details